- Resident Services

-If you would like to meet with the assessor to review your property’s assessment, they will be available on March 30 & 31, 2016.
+If you would like to talk with the assessor to review your property’s assessment, they will be available in March and April.
 Appointments are required and can be booked by calling (403) 207-7057.

 If you do not agree with the assessor’s explanation or calculation, you have the right to file a formal complaint to the Assessment Review Board.
 The Assessment Review Board will then review your case at a hearing.

 To file an official complaint: